-Signs that you may have infected gums include:
+Signs of infected gums include:

 - Gums that are swollen, tender or bleeding